sagemath/trac_to_gh/Issue 628.md

 # Issue 628: Make binomial(x,m) work for symbolic expressions when x-m is an integer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/628

 Original creator: pdenapo